State Minimum Car Insurance Requirements at a Glance

 What states require PIP (Personal Injury Protection)?

-There are 12 no-fault states that require PIP: Florida, Hawaii, Kansas, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania, Kentucky, and Utah.
+There are currently 12 no-fault states that require PIP: Florida, Hawaii, Kansas, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania, Kentucky, and Utah.
 PIP minimums range from $3,000 (Utah) to $50,000 (New York).
-Kentucky, New Jersey, and Pennsylvania give drivers the option to waive no-fault restrictions for full tort rights.
+Florida is eliminating its PIP requirement effective July 1, 2026, transitioning to a fault-based system — drivers there should confirm how their policy changes at renewal.
+Kentucky, New Jersey, and Pennsylvania also give drivers the option to waive no-fault restrictions for full tort rights.

 How does moving to another state affect my car insurance minimums?

-When you move, your insurer will automatically adjust your policy to meet your new state's minimums within a grace period (typically 30–90 days).
+When you move, your insurer will typically adjust your policy to meet your new state's minimums within a grace period (usually 30–90 days).
 However, if your current limits are already higher than the new state's minimums, you won't be reduced — only brought up if you're below them.
 It's smart to shop for new quotes after relocating, as rates and required coverages can vary dramatically.
-Read more in our guide on car insurance when moving to another state.
+Read more in our guide on moving to a new state.

 Why are minimum car insurance limits being raised in so many states?

 Rising medical costs, inflation in auto repair costs, and the increasing value of vehicles have all made old minimum limits dangerously outdated.
-States like California hadn't updated their minimums since 1967 until the 2025 increase.
-Legislators are catching up to the reality that $15,000 or $25,000 barely covers a single serious injury in today's healthcare environment — let alone multiple victims or a totaled luxury vehicle.
-As a result, more states are expected to raise minimums through 2026 and beyond.
+California, for example, hadn't updated its minimums since 1967 until the 2025 increase to 30/60/15.
+Massachusetts hadn't updated its property damage minimum since 1988 before raising it to $30,000 effective July 2025.
+With the average new car transaction price hitting a record $50,326 in December 2025, a $10,000 property damage limit is simply no longer realistic — and more states are expected to raise minimums through 2026 and beyond.